vytautas-fin/vytautas-fin.github.io/index.md

-# Projects
+# Overview

-This portfolio is a compilation of notebooks for data analysis or for exploration of machine learning algorithms, with a focus on Financial data.
-A separate category is for separate projects.
+Welcome!
+This portfolio is a compilation of Python notebooks for data analysis and for exploration of machine learning algorithms, with a focus on Financial data.
+Projects are separated by a different theme, category.

 ---

 # Machine Learning for Finance

 Applying Machine-Learning approaches in the area of investment management.

 <img src="images/ML.jpg?raw=true"/>